 - Referral to Educational Psychologist service

-- Referral to EWMHS (Emotional Welfare and Mental Health Services)
+- Referral to CAMHS (Children and Adolecent Mental Health Service)

 When a child is placed on the Special Educational Needs register, consultation with parents will continue through: